EESSI/compatibility-layer/README.md

 singularity exec ./singularity-prefix.simg ./bootstrap-prefix.sh
 ```

-- Answer the simple questions, e.g. about the installation path, and wait
+- Answer the simple questions, e.g. about the installation path (or set $EPREFIX before running the script),
-for a couple of hours for the script to complete.
+and wait for a couple of hours for the script to complete.

 ## Bootstrap script
 The included Prefix bootstrap script, `bootstrap-prefix.sh`, has been taken from: